Update April 2015

 Eight fire trucks surrounded our aircraft.
-The fire trucks were loaded with foam and water to extinguish fire around the aircraft and passengers.
+The fire trucks were loaded with foam and water to protect the aircraft fuselage, the passengers and their escape path.

 (Four percent of the passengers were injured in the latest Avro RJ100 passenger evacuation at London this week.
 (RJ100 door sills are about one quarter as high as A380 door sills).

 To evacuate or not to evacuate – that is the question